 Prior to the 2007 purchase, appraiser Seth Kaller in an email to foundation and museum officials predicted, correctly, that provenance questions would be raised about the hat, the clock and the fan.
 Quoting from Kaller’s email, State Rep. Jeanne Ives, R-Wheaton, on Tuesday asked those questions when officials from the foundation and the ALPLM appeared before the House Tourism, Hospitality and Craft Industries Committee.

 “I’m just very curious about what you’ve done further and whether or not this collection is as authentic as it’s supposed to be,” Ives said.

-The hat’s authenticity was publicly called into question five years ago, when the Chicago Sun-Times reported that a story of Lincoln giving the hat to a political supporter in Washington, D.C., was questionable because there was no evidence that the recipient had been in the nation’s capital while Lincoln was president.
-Provenance questions heated up last summer, when WBEZ radio in Chicago reported that DNA testing on the hat and an evaluation by historians failed to prove the relic ever graced Lincoln’s head.
+The hat’s authenticity was publicly called into question five years ago, when the Chicago Sun-Times reported that a story of Lincoln giving the hat to a political supporter in Washington, D.C., was dicey because there was no evidence that the recipient had been in the nation’s capital while Lincoln was president.
+Provenance questions heated up last summer, when WBEZ radio in Chicago reported that DNA testing on the hat and an evaluation by historians, both done quietly, failed to prove the relic ever graced Lincoln’s head.

 Wheeler and Lowe said that the museum plans to further study the provenance of the clock and fan.
 Mary Todd Lincoln gave the fan to someone who lived near her in Chicago, Wheeler asserted during the hearing.